 Figure 4 : Graphical determination of powder flow function

 From the 3 different yield locus, 3 couples (Major consolidation stress sigma1 ; Cohesive strength fc) can be calculated.
 A graph showing fc=f(sigma1) can then be drawn.
-This is the flow function of the powder being tested.
+This is the material flow function of the powder being tested (not to be confused with the flow factor ff).
 The flow function brings key information on the behaviour of the powder, in a more reliable way than shortcut methods like the angle of repose or some indexes.
 In the example, only 3 couples are considered, but more will be used to draw the actual flow function.
 The graph can be divided in different areas by straight lines passing by the origin and with the slope i=(sigma1)/fc.
 The different values of i are giving information on the flowability, depending on the position of the flow function on the graph, its flowability can be determined.

 Figure 5 : powder flow function and flowability of powder

 Depending on the shape of the graph, we can determine if the powder is cohesive or not.

 Figure 6 : Typical Material Flow Functions (MFF)

 At the end of the testing with Jenike shear cells (or equivalent test equipment), the following properties will have been determined :